-Nowadays things have changed of course, most of us have access to the internet in our pockets but browsing the web for news is not quite the same as watching the BBC News live online.
-This you would think was simple however unfortunately all the BBC programmes are not available when you access the internet from outside the UK.
+Nowadays things have changed of course, most of us have access to the internet in our pockets but browsing the web for news is not quite the same as watching the BBC News abroad online.
+This you would think was simple however unfortunately all the BBC programmes including the BBC news live video are simply not available when you access the internet from outside the UK.

 There are in fact two completely different versions of the BBC website dependant entirely on your location.
 Outside the UK you will receive the ‘International’ version which is fine but doesn’t contain any live TV, BBC iPlayer or the ability to access most radio stations.
 The simple fact is that outside the UK (Germany for example) the BBC is a commercial organisation called BBC Worldwide.

 Fortunately there is an option to be able to watch the BBC News and all the other great programmes when you’re outside the UK – here’s the video

-With a little effort you can have access to all the BBC online channels, both live and through the iPlayer application.
+With a little effort you can have access to all the BBC online channels including the BBC live stream and through the iPlayer application.
 All you need to do is convince the BBC website that you are in the UK by routing through a UK address and you can watch the BBC News live online irrespective of your location.

 There was some hope that all this wouldn’t be necessary in the future, as the European Union were pressuring digital content providers like the BBC to supply their product to license fee payers across the European borders.
 The expectation was that anyone who had paid the license fee would be allowed to access the full BBC site from Germany, France or anywhere in Europe, probably using some sort of code linked to their TV license.